 Head to the “Buy/Sell” tab where you’ll see a list of cryptocurrencies.
 Firstly, choose BCH from the list.
 Now, you need to proceed by adding your credit card as the payment method you will use to buy Bitcoin Cash on Coinbase.
 When you are done with that, select the amount of BCH you want to purchase on the cryptocurrency exchange.
 Then finish the process by executing the trade.

 Changelly is a cryptocurrency exchange that features near-instant transfers with reasonable fees.
-Unlike at brokers, such as eToro and Plus500, you need a cryptocurrency wallet to buy Bitcoin Cash on the exchange.
+Unlike at brokers, such as Plus500, you need a cryptocurrency wallet to buy Bitcoin Cash on the exchange.
 While you can’t sell coins for fiat, the service accepts credit card payments on its platform (though they will cost you a lot).

 At Changelly, the deposit process is completely left out (one of the reasons for the fast transaction times).
 Moreover, for trading normal amounts of coins, you don’t need to verify your account, so we’ve left out that step from the guide.
 Let’s focus on setting up 2FA instead.